 This is my skinny easy shrimp scampi!
 I love it for many reasons.
 Easy to prepare!
 Healthy, low-calorie, keto friendly and just delicious!
 Using fat-free chicken broth adds flavor and keeps the calories down.

 Some other easy dinner recipes you may enjoy are:

 - Sheet Pan Balsamic Glazed Salmon, Potatoes and Brussels Sprouts: an easy one-pan meal that is so flavorful

-Once you make this recipe, I’d love the see it.
-Take a pic and tag me @everyday_eileen or #everydayeileen
+When you make this delicious shrimp scampi, take a pic and tag me on Instagram @everyday_eileen or #everydayeileen